quist00/carpentries.org/pages/strategic-plan.md

 **Objectives:**

-- Identify  speaking and presenting opportunities for Core Team, Executive Council, and Community members that are strategically appropriate to strengthen the visibility of The Carpentries and model our values.
+- Identify  speaking and presenting opportunities for Core Team, Governance, and Community members that are strategically appropriate to strengthen the visibility of The Carpentries and model our values.
-- Develop slide decks and other supporting materials for the Core Team, Executive Council, and Community members to use/adapt when advocating for our values and vision.
+- Develop slide decks and other supporting materials for the Core Team, Governance, and Community members to use/adapt when advocating for our values and vision.
 - Intentionally reach out to related communities to create relationships and develop synergies.
 - Write and share position papers related to training and empowering people to work with data and software.
 - Encourage Core Team and Community members to
   - serve on advisory boards of other organisations to provide guidance and advocacy in areas key to The Carpentries mission and vision and
   - respond to requests for comments in these areas.

-The Strategic Plan for the 2020-2025 period was approved by the Carpentries Executive Council on [January 3rd, 2020](https://github.com/carpentries/executive-council-info/issues/31).
+The Strategic Plan for the 2020-2025 period was approved by the Carpentries Governance on [January 3rd, 2020](https://github.com/carpentries/executive-council-info/issues/31).
 It will be assessed each third year, with the next update scheduled to be approved at the end of 2024/beginning of 2025.
 No amendments will be made in the intermediate.

 <br>
-For all communications around The Carpentries Strategic Plan, [please contact The Carpentries Executive Council](mailto:carpentries-executive-council@carpentries.org).
+For all communications around The Carpentries Strategic Plan, [please contact The Carpentries Governance](mailto:board@carpentries.org).